 Trees Enhance Happiness And the Human Brain

 People who live in green areas are more energized, have better health, and experience a greater sense of purpose in life.
-Current scientific results are highlighting what we already know: nature enhances the human brain.
+Current scientific results highlight what we already know: nature enhances the human brain.
 Increased happiness, health, well-being, and cognition are evidence of this.

 The Practice Of Shinrin Yoku (森林浴) ‘Forest Bathing’

 The term Shinrin Yoku translates to “Forest Bathing.”
 It refers to the act of soaking in nature for therapeutic purposes.
-Forest bathing is a Japanese tradition that dates back to the 1980s and is now practiced all over the world.
+Forest bathing is a Japanese tradition that dates back to the 1980s and is now practiced worldwide.

 Shinrin Yoku is a Japanese ritual that benefits both physical and emotional health.
-The method can lower blood pressure and heart rate, speed up recovery and increase the immune system.
-Besides, it reduces stress hormone production, promotes positive emotions, and frees up creativity.
+The method can lower blood pressure and heart rate, speed up recovery, and increase the immune system.
+Besides, it reduces stress hormone production, promotes positive emotions, and frees creativity.

 Source: Forest Holidays